Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Attach an image to an existing product by URL', specifying the verb and resource.
-Explicitly differentiates from sibling tools like generate_product_image and refine_product_image.
+The description clearly states the action ('Attach an image to an existing product by URL'), specifying the verb, resource, and method.
+It distinguishes from sibling bridge tools for ComfyUI-generated images.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.